-The budgetary strategy was further developed on 28 September 2022 when the Council approved the latest Medium-Term Financial Plan (MTFP) which included agreement to set Revenue Budgets for 2023/24, 2024/25 and 2025/26.
+The budgetary strategy was further developed on 28 September 2022 when the Council approved the Medium-Term Financial Plan (MTFP) which included agreement to set Revenue Budgets for 2023/24, 2024/25 and 2025/26.
 The update of the MTFP considered future funding levels, increasing costs and rising need / demand over the short to medium term, insofar as they may impact on Perth & Kinross Council.

 The MTFP places the development of budgetary strategy in the context of delivering the Council's key outcomes and considers the financial and process risks considered in the management of the Council's finances.
 The MTFP is designed to inform the direction of travel of the Council for financial planning purposes.
 As detailed budget proposals are developed, the broad assumptions included within the MTFP are superseded by more detailed analysis of individual cost pressures and the identification of budget reduction options.
 The refinement of these assumptions is included in the 2023/24 Final and 2024/25 and 2025/26 Provisional Revenue Budgets.
-The 2023/24 Final Revenue Budget includes the use of the Service Concession scheme which will impact on the future financial management of the Council.
+The 2023/24 Final Revenue Budget includes the use of the Service Concession scheme (Local Government Finance Circular 10/2022 - Finance Leases and Service Concession Arrangements: Statutory Guidance refers) which will impact on the future financial management of the Council.